DIY or Professional Fireworks?

 Bigger displays using consumer fireworks

-Although we would encourage those of you putting on bigger displays, with bigger budgets or involving the public to consider using a professional service, we should stress that you don’t have to, if you are willing to get stuck in and understand the time and costs involved.
+Although I would encourage those of you putting on bigger displays, with bigger budgets or involving the public to consider using a professional service, I should stress that you don’t have to, if you are willing to get stuck in and understand the time and costs involved.

 For bigger DIY displays like this you need to consider various extra things including planning the display, safe storage, risk assessments, insurance and training your firers.